alldayiwonder/bigdata_notes/README.md

 # What is Big Data?
 There is no formal definition for "Big Data."
-As with the term "green," this can bring about confusion; it can also lead some to believe that they are working with big data when they, for all practical purposes, are actually using small data.
+As with the term "green," this can bring about confusion.
+It may also lead someone to believe that they are working with big data when they, for all practical purposes, using small data.

 ## The common definition of Big Data